ShivrajGore/SlackExport/README.md

 3. **Findings & Lessons Learned**

 File names are derived from the channel ID and root timestamp, ensuring unique, easily traceable entries inside `knowledge_base/`.

+Each Markdown file now embeds both the structured summary and the full conversation transcript.
+A parallel JSONL file (`knowledge_base/embeddings/threads.jsonl`) captures embedding-friendly text chunks (issue, resolution, findings, and an excerpt) for indexing in custom GPT or vector databases.